quorten/EddyWebViewer/libs/cjs/README.md

 ----------------------------------

 * hjsprep.sh --- Convert JavaScript to "hjs" ("header" JavaScript):
-  JavaScript with a C preprocessor statements
+  JavaScript with a C preprocessor statements.

 * hjssmash.sh --- Merge all JavaScript files included from the given input `hjs` file into an output JavaScript bundle.